tagtogorg/tagtog-doc/webeditor.md

       <p>Click on the button with the icon {% include inline-image.html name="editor-clean.PNG" width="20" %} to remove all the annotations in the current document.
 This won't remove the document. </p>
       <br/>
       <h4>Remove document</h4>
-      <p>Click on the button with the icon {% include inline-image.html name="editor-doc-remove.PNG" width="20" %} to remove the document from the document pool.</p>
+      <p>Click on the button with the icon {% include inline-image.html name="editor-doc-remove.PNG" width="20" %} to remove the document from the folder.</p>
     </div>
     <div class="one-third-col">
       {% include image.html name="editor-view.PNG" width="250"%}